Destination weddings are dreamyyy.

 Not all hope is lost for your guest list!

-When you return from your destination wedding, plan a little celebration for those who couldn’t make it.
+When you return from your destination wedding ...you can plan a little celebration for those who couldn’t make it.

 A post-wedding BBQ, dinner party, or even just a casual meet-up with cake and champagne is a thoughtful way to reconnect with those who couldn’t make the trip.